Fabric Sourcing for Fashion Designers: How to Find the Magic Touch

 Fabric Sourcing and Treatment

-If you want to minimize these beginner mistakes and get access to valuable resources and information about fabric sourcing, TEG has you covered.
+If you want to minimize these beginner mistakes and access valuable resources and information about fabric sourcing, TEG has you covered.
 At TEG, we provide special fabric and trim sourcing and fabric treatment management services.
 The following services are provided with their respective packages:

 Fabric and Trim Sourcing

-TEG’s Sourcing Manager provides fabric swatches and trim samples for each style, and guides you through the purchase process along with:
+TEG’s Sourcing Manager provides fabric swatches and trim samples for each style and guides you through the purchase process along with:

 - Sourcing intake session

 - Swatches and trims gathered